seejohnrun/plan/README.md

 # Plan

-Plan is a simple command-line TODO manager written for [CodeBrawl](http://codebrawl.com/contests/command-line-todo-lists).
+Plan is a simple command-line TODO manager.
 It takes a heirarchial approach to managing TODOs, so you can openly group items into projects.

 ## Intallation